Sign In Create Account

 Helping you create lighting schemes that maintain dark skies

-We've since made it our mission - to design and manufacture lighting which is better for the planet.
-We hope that by the end of 2025, 90% of all lights we make if fully dark skies compliant.
+We've since made it our mission — to design and manufacture lighting which is better for the planet.
+We hope that by the end of 2025, 90% of all lights we make will be fully dark skies compliant.

 We're now working on and researching ideas for a range of lights that will be as least impactful as possible, and we will provide installation and design advice alongside this to support you.